What the Mamie Martin Fund does…

 The Mamie Martin Fund supports the secondary education of girls in schools in Northern Malawi.

-Fees raised by supporters of the Fund are used to provide school fees for girls who have gained a place at a CCAP Synod of Livingstonia school, but who cannot afford the fees.
-From 2018 the Fund also supports girls at Mchengautuba Day Secondary School in Mzuzu by paying their fees directly to the school.
+Money raised by supporters of the Fund are used to provide school fees for girls who have gained a place at one of our partner schools, but who cannot afford to pay their fees.

 Currently, the school fees for each girl at a Synod boarding school cost approximately £300 each year.
-The fees primarily cover tuition, boarding and textbook fees, but also contribute towards some uniform, travel, medical and exam costs.
-The fees at Mchengautuba are lower, £50.00 each year. because it is a Government day school.
+This covers tuition, boarding and textbook fees.
+Boarding schools in Malawi are not ‘elite’ – they are a necessary part of educational provision in terms of distance and personal safety of pupils.
+The fees at Mchengautuba are lower, £50.00 each year. because it is a Government Community Day School.